Sugar is fun, but it’s slowly killing your kids.

 With that in mind, let’s tackle Halloween like Terry Tate, the Office Linebacker-

 1) Bang-snaps.
 No friend of mine growing up would ever choose a candy bar over a box of bang snaps.

 2) Punching balloons.
 The Sylvester Stallone of balloons.

 3) Random chotskies and party favors from Party City.
-I really can’t stand this crap – worthless plastic trinkets from China; total garbage.
-Avoid it if you can, but if you need an easy way out, it’s cheap, kids 4-7 love it, and it’s better for them than candy.
+Avoid this crap – worthless junk from China; total garbage — if you can, but if you need an easy out, it’s cheap, kids love it, and it’s better than candy.

 4) Balls.
 Geometry’s perfect shape.
-Just get a bucket full of balls, all sizes (bouncy balls, tennis balls, golf balls, ping-pong balls, beach balls and marbles, to name a few).
+Just get a bucket and fill it with all sizes (bouncy balls, tennis balls, golf balls, ping-pong balls, beach balls and marbles, to name a few).

 6) Glow-sticks.
-They’re going to want to snap these and have some fun right on the spot.
+They’ll snap these up and have some fun right on the spot.

 7) Beef jerky.
-My wife and kids vote this one down in favor of roasted pumpkin or sunflower seeds, which are also a great choice.
+My wife and kids also suggest roasted pumpkin or sunflower seeds.
 Get the kids hooked on healthy, delicious snacks that don’t destroy your body’s organs and systems.